mp-se/gravitymon/docs/_sources/configuration.rst.txt

 * **Factory default**

 This function will reset all settings to factory default.
 Use with caution!

+* **WIFI settings**

+Here you can set the wifi settings, for security reasons its not possible to see the current passwords.

+* **Restart**

+Restarts the device, similar to pressing the reset button

 Push Settings
 +++++++++++++